cloudant/nodejs-cloudant/README.md

 You can optionally provide a callback to the Cloudant initialization function.
 This will make the library automatically "ping" Cloudant to confirm the connection and that your credentials work.

-Here is a simple example of initializing asychronously, using its optional callback parameter:
+Here is a simple example of initializing asynchronously, using its optional callback parameter:

 ~~~ js
 var Cloudant = require('cloudant');